ZhengruiLu/Twitter-Sentiment-Analysis-Framework/README.md

 # Project - *Twitter_Sentiment_Analysis*

 **Twitter_Sentiment_Analysis** is a program which performs simple [sentiment analysis](https://en.wikipedia.org/wiki/Sentiment_analysis) of Twitter data---that is, determining the "attitude" of tweets (how "positive" or "negative") about a particular topic.
-We will apply this program to **real data** taken directly from Twitter, and use your analysis to consider basic questions about people's attitudes on social media.
+We will apply this program to **real data** taken directly from Twitter, and use our analysis to consider basic questions about people's attitudes on social media.

 Submitted by: **Zhengrui Lu, Xinyi Wu**